 Dice Trick

-An expensive attack card that discounts itself by 1 every time you complete a Quest.
-Generally, a dead card until you can make it cheaper, but its 2 AP cost can help complete the Straight quest.
+An expensive 2-cost Attack Card that decreases its cost by 1 permanently every time you complete a Quest that also debuffs the enemy with 1 stack of Reduce Morale.
+Generally, a dead card until you can make it cheaper, but its 2 AP cost can help complete the Straight Quest.

 1